Skip to Content

 Alaska whale watching tours are popular, and they never disappoint.
 The stronger humpback males arrive in Alaskan waters from Hawaii and Mexico in the early weeks.
 The females with their young follow later.

-Guests should bring a pair of binoculars as they can see whales from their stateroom balconies.
-Should you take a whale watching excursion, sea lions and bald eagles are often sighted too.
+We always pack a pair of binoculars as we often see whales from our stateroom balcony.
+Those booked on a whale watching excursion, will see sea lions and bald eagles too.

-If you want to see bald eagles, I highly recommend the Deadliest Catch Tour.
-Rated as Ketchikan’s number one shore excursion, You’ll see a frenzy of eagle feasting on herring.
+I highly recommend the Deadliest Catch Tour, for the best eagle sighting opportunity.
+Rated as Ketchikan’s number one shore excursion, visitors see a frenzy of eagle feasting on herring.

 It’s also a great shore excursion for those in wheelchairs or who can’t walk far because the Aleutian Ballad docks at the Ketchikan port.